rupor-github/wsl-ssh-agent/README.md

   2489;127.0.0.1/24
 ```

-For security reasons unless `-nolock` argument is specified program will refuse access to `ssh-agen.exe` pipe when user session is locked, so any long running background jobs in WSL which require ssh may fail.
+For security reasons unless `-nolock` argument is specified program will refuse access to `ssh-agent.exe` pipe when user session is locked, so any long running background jobs in WSL which require ssh may fail.

 ## Options